 “I’m Not Prepared To Trust Others Who Cannot Prove To Me That They Are Trustworthy First.”
-(Lesson 3)
+(Chapter 3)

 When you work in an organisation for several years, you become a specialist in your field.
 Over time you get to know how a segment of the organisation works, and you know this extremely well.
 You have faith in your expertise, and you trust your instincts in this role.